Community initiatives, grants and funding

 - to fund staff salaries and management costs

-- to fund the purchase of vehicles or IT equipment
+- to fund the purchase of vehicles

 - for general appeals, fundraising or overseas travel